 Blue light filter guard for Google Chrome

 This extension helps to remove blue light, which can cause fatigue, eye strain, and blurry vision.
 It puts a warm tint over the page allowing the user to look at the screen for long periods of time.
 This has never affected my ability to see pictures, as images look very natural against this background.
-I use this extension.

 I found myself in the computer lab all day with virtual classes in high school.
 My low vision specialist recommended computer glasses, which have a special progressive bifocal, for helping to prevent me from bending my head funny as I try to read through my bifocal.
 I got mine through LensCrafters, and they took about seven business days to receive them.
 One downfall is that it’s impossible to see when the user looks away from the screen- when there was a fire alarm one day and I got up without changing glasses, I walked into the wall next to the door.